ethangriffith2004/hide-and-peek-simulator/README.md

 ### Examples

-To run 10,000 trials of both strategies and see the estimated probabilities for each, set the parameters in `main()` like this:
+To run 10,000 trial games of both strategies (and see the estimated probabilities for each), set the parameters in `main()` like this:

 ```python
 runTrials = True